 You must seek the permission from the SSFF Programming Team should you wish to use any of the Selection Committee’s comments in your own publicity for your film.

 All selected films may be stored in the festival archive and used for internal research purposes.
 The SSFF will not publicly screen or publish online a film for which permission has not previously been granted.

 All communications from the SSFF will be sent to you by e-mail.
 It is your responsibility to ensure the contact email address used in your application form is accurate and you keep the SSFF Programming Team advised of any changes.
 It is your responsibility to check your e-mails, including junk and spam folders, for communication from the SSFF.
 SCC, its members, employees, partners and volunteers of the SSFF will not be held responsible for any late actions by yourself because of a failure to check e-mails being received.

 SCC, its members, employees, partners and volunteers of the SSFF will not be held liable for e-mails delayed by spam filters, server rejections, outdated e-mail addresses or any other technical or human error.

-Screenings of successful films will be held at venues across the Sunderland area including but not exclusively Sunderland Minster and Independent Music and Arts Venue
+Screenings of successful films will be held at venues across the Sunderland area and wider North East of England Region as the festival grows in regional significance.

 If successful you will be notified of the screenings of your film as part of your acceptance pack and you are entitled to attend the screenings free of charge.